dmbarbour/glas/docs/GlasDesign.md

 ### Integers

-Integers in glas systems are encoded as variable length bitstrings, msb to lsb, with negatives in one's complement:
+Integers in glas systems are typically encoded as variable length bitstrings, msb to lsb, with negatives in one's complement:

         Integer  Bitstring
          4       100